mcastling/mcastling.github.io/NUItutorials/visuals.md

 _imageVisual.SetTransformAndSize(imageVisualTransform, size);
 ~~~

-The code for other visuals in `OnRelayout` is similar.
+The code for the other visuals in `OnRelayout` is similar.
 Although note that the `OffsetPolicy` for the text visual is `VisualTransformPolicyType.Relative`, in both axis.

 [Back to top](#top)